t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 ## Additions

 You can see in some Painkiller videos that the first Painkiller weapon (the primary fire) is used in reaching heights during jump climbing.
-In reality, the primary Painkiller fire (Pain) in the default Painkiller Black Edition setup, does not give you any boost.
+In reality, the primary Painkiller fire (Pain) in the default Painkiller Black Edition setup does not give you any boost.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4JIGg8McPg0?si=E7A0AFWqpnmSoy63&amp;start=865" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>